In the previous tutorials you worked with a simple data model that

 using System; using System.Collections.Generic; using System.ComponentModel.DataAnnotations; namespace ContosoUniversity.Models { public class Instructor { public Int32 InstructorID { get; set; } [Required(ErrorMessage = "Last name is required.")]
 [Display(Name="Last Name")] [MaxLength(50)] public string LastName { get; set; } [Required(ErrorMessage = "First name is required.")]
 [Column("FirstName")] [Display(Name = "First Name")] [MaxLength(50)] public string FirstMidName { get; set; } [DisplayFormat(DataFormatString = "{0:d}", ApplyFormatInEditMode = true)] [Required(ErrorMessage = "Hire date is required.")]
 [Display(Name = "Hire Date")] public DateTime?
 HireDate { get; set; } public string FullName { get { return LastName + ", " + FirstMidName; } } public virtual ICollection<Course> Courses { get; set; } public virtual OfficeAssignment OfficeAssignment { get; set; } } }Notice that several properties are the same in the

-entities.
+Student and Instructor entities.
 In the Implementing Inheritance tutorial later in this series, you'll refactor using inheritance to eliminate this redundancy.The Required and Display Attributes

-The attributes on theLastName
+The attributes on theLastName property specify that

 it's a required field, that the caption for the text box should be "Last